kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(xii\) All uncertainty due to map error and launch vehicle tracking error.

-\(c\) *Risk management.* The requirements for public risk management of §417.205(a) apply to a flight safety limits analysis.
-When employing risk assessment, the analysis must establish flight safety limits that satisfy paragraph (b) of this section, account for the products of the debris risk analysis performed as required by section A417.25, and ensure that any risk to the public satisfies the public risk criteria of §417.107(b).
+\(c\) *Risk management.* The requirements for public risk management of [[Volume 4/C Licensing/0417 Launch safety.md#§417.205   General.|§417.205]](a) apply to a flight safety limits analysis.
+When employing risk assessment, the analysis must establish flight safety limits that satisfy paragraph (b) of this section, account for the products of the debris risk analysis performed as required by section A417.25, and ensure that any risk to the public satisfies the public risk criteria of [[Volume 4/C Licensing/0417 Launch safety.md#§417.107   Flight safety.|§417.107]](b).
 When employing hazard isolation, the analysis must establish flight safety limits in accordance with the following:

 \(1\) The flight safety limits must account for the maximum deviation impact locations for the most wind sensitive debris fragment with a minimum of 11 ft-lbs of kinetic energy at impact.